luisw90/react-gallery/README.md

 Routing was done using both React Router and by passing "state" information through the React Router Links, to allow for dynamic page generation.

+## Tech Stack
+This project was built with...
+- React JS

 ## Authors